SAP-samples/btp-end-to-end-scenario-use-cases/topic1/build-apps/sap_build_apps.md

 In this exercise, you will perform the following tasks:

 1. Create a new application from a template
-2. Install integration with the data from the SAP System and from Visual Cloud Functions
+2. Install integration with the data from the SAP System
 3. Create a data variable used for search
 4. Add search button logic
 5. Add search results list